vindarel/lisp-journey/content/blog/lisp-interview-more-questions-to-daewok-clpm-author.md

 The biggest downside for us is that students rarely come into the group with CL experience and in rare cases some students refuse to really dive into our Lisp code and stick with something they're more familiar with (such as Python) and end up reinventing poor facsimiles of things that exist.

-Ignoring that particular issue, using CL does add a non-trivial amount of time to onboarding new students.
+Ignoring that particular issue, using CL does add a non-trivial amount of time to on-boarding new students.
 Then beyond that, we had the aforementioned issues with not versioning correctly and not maintaining backward compatibility.
 While that's really, at it's core, a social issue that would exist regardless of language (and is hard to avoid given the natural turn-over rate of students), the lack of a package manager with features similar to those provided in the languages students come in knowing these days certainly didn't help.

 ### How did you personally start with CL?